nmwsharp/polyscope-docs/py/source/structures/volume_mesh/basics.md

     - `name` string, a name for the structure
     - `vertices` an `Nx3` numpy float array of vertex locations

-    The elements are specified by a combination of the following arguments:
+    The element indices are specified by some combination of the following arguments:

     - `tets` a `Tx4` numpy integer array of tetrahedra, as 0-based indices in to the vertices array
     - `hexes` a `Hx8` numpy integer array of hexahedra, as 0-based indices in to the vertices array
-    - `mixed_cells` a `Mx8` numpy integer array which may contain a mix of tetrahedra and hexahedra.
-For any rows which are tets and thus have just 4 indices, the remaining indices should be set to any negative value.
+    - `mixed_cells` a `Mx8` numpy integer array which may contain a mix of tet, hex, prism, and pyramid elements.
+Each row holds 8 entries; cells with fewer than 8 vertices are right-padded with `-1`.
+For example, a tet row might be `[12, 9, 22, 51, -1, -1, -1, -1]`, or a pyramid row might be `[3, 7, 14, 2, 19, -1, -1, -1]`.

-    You may pass in `tets`, `hexes`, or both to specify the connectivty.
-Alternately, `mixed_cells` may be used.
-However, it is not supported to specify both `tets`/`hexes` and `mixed_cells`.
+    You may pass in `tets`, `hexes`, or both to specify the connectivity.
+Alternately, `mixed_cells` may be used for any combination of cell types, including pyramids and prisms as well.
+However, it is not supported to specify both `tets`/`hexes` and `mixed_cells`; just pass all cells as `mixed_cells` in this case.

     For the purposes of element ordering, when `tets` and `hexes` are both passed, the cells are presumed to be ordered with all tetrahedral cells coming first, then hexahedral cells.

     Additional optional keyword arguments: